Rishivedula-09/rishi-vedula-mridangam-portfolio/adithalam-lesson1.md

 I began to see rhythm not just as sound, but as a structured system that repeats with consistency and balance.

+This lesson helped me see how repeating systems depend on accuracy, alignment, and consistency across cycles.

 ### Music, Math, and Computer Science Connection